thanlong/VMOSPro_RootXposed_Terminal/README.md

  6. Type command: `chmod 777 /system/xbin/*` (set command to be executable, do this once)
  7. Type `tool` command to open Tool

 NOTE: From VMOS Pro Chinese version 1.3.1 and above, `/system` in ROM is locked at Read-only.
-Sadly you cannot modified it anymore.
-Don't worry, I am working on it...
+Sadly you cannot modified it without Root access

 <img src="https://i.imgur.com/O8NQvMl.png" />